Chance Carter

 Chance Ethan Ryan Carter (born September 15, 2001) is a Canadian soccer player who plays for Edmonton Scottish in League1 Alberta.

 Early life

-Born in Canada, is of Jamaican and Guyanese descent through his parents.
+Born in Canada, Carter is of Jamaican and Guyanese descent through his parents.
 Carter played youth soccer with the Edmonton Drillers, followed by the FC Edmonton Academy, before joining the Vancouver Whitecaps Academy in early 2017.
-He signed with the Whitecaps' developmental squad in June 2018 and attended pre-season camp with the first team in 2018 and 2019.
+He signed with the Whitecaps' developmental squad in June 2018, and attended pre-season camp with the first team in 2018 and 2019.
 He then departed the Whitecaps in the fall of 2019 and returned to Edmonton.

 University career

 In 2021, Carter began playing for the men's soccer team at MacEwan University, where he was already enrolled as a student.
 He helped the team achieve their first Canada West playoff berth in his first season, however, he spent the majority of 2022 dealing with an injury that limited his playing time.